 I work in the fields of science communication and screen studies and my current research examines the intersection of science and entertainment media with specific focus on gender, and religion.
-Recent publications also explore post-classical Hollywood filmmaking; science fiction film and TV, women-directed genre movies (horror and science fiction); transmedia storytelling, and medical horror.
+Recent publications also explore post-classical Hollywood filmmaking; science fiction film and TV, women-directed genre movies (horror and science fiction); transmedia storytelling, and domestic medical horror.

 I’m particularly interested in the relationship between entertainment media and the public understanding of science.
 I am an expert in Anglo-American science fiction film and TV made between 1967-1977 and research how both real-world science and imagined future science was incorporated into these stories.

 As part of my current book-in-progress – From Star Child To Star Wars: American Science (Fiction), Film, and Religion 1967-1977 – I’m looking more specifically at how leaders and members of US religious institutions have interpreted and understood science in Hollywood movies in the immediate post-censorship era.
 I am currently developing a major research project exploring the representation and projected futures of women and minority groups within scientific cultures and imagined futures in Anglo-American entertainment media.
 I hope that this research can support the inclusion of a more diverse range of scientists in the processes of entertainment media production.